vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

         - Choose Default CNI: Antrea is the default CNI, you can override this to Calico
         - Customize POD and Service CIDR blocks
         - Provide HTTP and HTTPs proxy details
-        - Add additional Certificates to the Cluster Truststore
+        - Add additional Certificates to the Cluster Trust store

 1. Create **VMware Cloud Templates**: <br>
 When adding Kubernetes components to an Automation Assembler cloud template, you can enable users to create supervisor namespaces and Tanzu Kubernetes Clusters in various configurations.
 Typically, this choice depends on your access control requirements, how you have configured your Kubernetes components, and your deployment requirements.